Europe shares bounce as optimism on Greece wins out

 By Atul Prakash and Lionel Laurent

-LONDON, April 27 (Reuters) - European shares reversed early losses and closed up on Monday, with persistent concerns about Greece’s debt situation offset by optimism that a reshuffled Greek negotiating team would brighten the outlook.
+LONDON, April 27 (Reuters) - European shares reversed early losses and posted gains during afternoon trading on Monday, with persistent concerns about Greece’s debt situation offset by optimism that a reshuffled Greek negotiating team would help matters.

-Greece is at risk of running out of cash in the coming weeks.
-Fruitless debt relief talks between euro zone finance ministers on Friday served to highlight the gulf between Athens and its creditors.
+Greece looks set to run out of cash in the coming weeks, with fruitless debt relief talks between euro zone finance ministers on Friday serving to highlight the gulf between Athens and its creditors.

-However, news on Monday that Prime Minister Alexis Tsipras had reshuffled his team handling the talks helped stem early selling.
-The pan-European FTSEurofirst 300 index ended the day up 1.0 percent, and German and Greek equities strongly outperformed.
+However, news on Monday that Prime Minister Alexis Tsipras had reshuffled his team handling the talks helped stem early selling, with the pan-European FTSEurofirst 300 index up 0.8 percent at 1505 GMT, and German and Greek equities strongly outperforming.

 “Greece has recast its negotiating team for the talks with creditors, which contributes to reassure investors,” said Pierre Martin, a trader at Saxo Bank.

-Financials were also in focus after Deutsche Bank’s biggest strategic overhaul under co-chief executives Anshu Jain and Juergen Fitschen elicited a thumbs-down from investors, who judged it too little, too late.
-Deutsche shares fell 4.6 percent.
+Financials were also in focus after Deutsche Bank’s biggest strategic overhaul under co-chief executives Anshu Jain and Juergen Fitschen got a thumbs-down from investors, who judged it too little, too late.
+The bank’s shares fell 5 percent.

 The German lender plans to cut 200 billion euros ($217 billion) in investment bank assets and exit a 10th of the countries in which it operates as part of a restructuring programme designed to boost earnings and cut risk.